YIZHE12/math_of_AI/SequenceModel/README.md

 Update gate: if one bit doesn't want to forget, then it will be update, also a bit operation (0 or 1).
 As now there is information needs to be update, we need to build up the new information, with a tanh (-1 to 1).

 Output gate: decide if a bit need to be rewrite (bit operation) and what information (tanh) to write

+## Credit
+___
+Source of information:
+Andrew Ng: deeplearning.ai on coursera
+Siraj Raval: The Math of Intelligence on youtube